Guneev9/myBlog/content/post/state/index.md

 ```
 ## Data Extraction

-I have created the below function to extract the text from file.I have used Plain Text Corpus Reader of NLTK to access text files and treat them as regular corpora.
-I have accesses the name of the files by fileId()[0] and then reading all the text of the corpus.
+We create the below function to extract the text from file.
+I have used Plain Text Corpus Reader of NLTK to access text files and treat them as regular corpora.
+We access the name of the files by fileId()[0] and then reading all the text of the corpus.

 ```{python}
 def Get_Corpus(Text):